myers77/prime-generator/README.md

 ## Prime Number Generator

-A prime number generator built using the Sieve of Eratosthenes algorithm.
+A prime number generator built using the PrimeSieve of Eratosthenes algorithm.